iviviano/Algorithms/Isaac Homework/Final.md

 &\textbf{return } f
 \end{align*}$$

-Feasibility: Obviously, the algorithm returns
+Proof: Obviously, the algorithm either returns a flow of size $T$ or returns false.
+So we must show that if there exists a flow of size $T$ on $G$, the algorithm terminates and doesn't return $\texttt{false}$.